-There is a large playing field with a children’s play area and bowling green, and the little river burn also runs through the village.
-This village is great base from which to explore all that Norfolk has to offer while still being able to retreat to the peace and tranquillity of traditional country life.
+There is a large playing field with a children’s play area and bowling green, and the little River Burn also runs through the village.
+This village is a great base from which to explore all that Norfolk has to offer while still being able to retreat to the peace and tranquillity of traditional country life.

 The Holkham Estate is just a few miles away and can be accessed on foot or by car.
 Here you will see an abundance of wildlife, especially the wild deer who graze in front of Holkham Hall, which you can enter on Sundays, Mondays and Thursdays from April to October.
 There is also a woodland play area for the children, a café and boating lake.

 The livelier neighbouring village of Burnham Market is just over a mile away and provides all the necessities of everyday life, including a traditional post office, butcher, fish monger, deli, wine merchant, hardware shop and chemist.
 In addition to this, there are also over 30 independent shops and boutiques, galleries, beauty salons, tea rooms and restaurants.
 You are spoilt for choice with great places to eat in this village including the new award-winning restaurant Socius or Number 29, or the traditional pubs The Hoste Arms or The Nelson.